-You might feel helpless when it comes to speaking anxiety.
+You might feel helpless when it comes to public speaking fear.

 I know the feeling because I faced the same anxiety at one time too.